Agnieszka Borzuchowski - violin

 About the Band

-Formed in 2013, Craic in the Stone is earning a reputation for an invigorating, eclectic Celtic sound that spans gorgeous storytelling and tightly woven harmonies, pub songs and traditional tunes, originals and fresh covers, as well as instrumental jigs and reels.
+Formed in 2013, Craic in the Stone has earned a reputation for an invigorating, eclectic Celtic sound that spans harmony filled storytelling, recognizable pub tunes, as well as fresh jigs and reels.
 They are named after the quintessential Irish expression "craic," which is pronounced "crack," for fun times.

 AGNIESZKA BORZUCHOWSKI: Violin -- Agnieszka was born in Warsaw, Poland and has been playing the violin for 21 years.
 She was trained in Classical violin and is finishing her Master’s Degree in Violin Performance at the Bob Cole Conservatory of Music where she held the position of Principle 2nd Violin and Concertmaster.
 She has been part of the Young People's Symphony Youth Orchestra, Berkeley Youth Orchestra, Oakland Youth Orchestra and the University Symphony Orchestra at CSU Long Beach.
 She has traveled with orchestras and played all over the world including Italy, Poland, Greece, China, Australia, New Zealand, Germany and South Korea.
 Agnieszka teaches violin to people of all ages, at schools and privately, and is the conductor of the Long Beach Chamber Music Group.
 In addition to Craic in the Stone, she performs with the La Mirada Symphony, Plaza String Quartet, and contemporary violin with the Vicious Kinids.